-Well, incredibly they were willing to piss away their irreplaceable, limited, precious life in dull, repetitive, mind-numbing boredom.
+Well, incredibly, they were willing to piss away their irreplaceable, limited, precious life in dull, repetitive, mind-numbing boredom.
 And in many cases, this was their CHOICE – it wasn’t imposed on them like previous generations.

-These faceless, nameless millions left nothing behind except a new generation of the same.
+These faceless, nameless billions left nothing behind except a new generation of the same.
 They’re all gone now… their names forgotten.
 They didn’t push humanity forward by even one inch.
 They were born… they consumed… they died.

 “Here lies John W. Doe.

-He was born… he consumed… he died.”
+He was born, he consumed, he died.”